-Manuscripts should be submitted only via the online submission system.
+Submitted only via the online submission system.
 You should register/log in and select your role as "Author" to start submission of your manuscript.

 The authors are kindly asked to follow the Author Guidelines.
 If guidelines have not been followed, the paper may be returned with a request for changes.
 The editorial review process will not start unless the paper has been revised to meet the author guidelines.
-The JMLIS publishes original/research articles, review articles, letters to the editor, commentary, and case reports.
+The JMLIS publishes original/research articles, review articles, letters to the editor, commentary, and case report.
 Other types of articles are also accepted.

 The authors must confirm the instruction below.